Shippable/docs/sources/deploy/deploy-mvp-8.md

 ```

 Depending on how many manifests you're deploying, you should notice a significant difference in deployment times by using this option, however this can make the resulting logs a bit more difficult to sift through, since each manifest will be writing results at the same time.

-###5.
-Add your pipeline
-Once you have these jobs and resources yml files as described above, commit them to your repository.
-You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

-###6.
-Trigger your pipeline
-When you're ready for deployment, right-click on the manifest job, and select **Run Job**.

 ### Sample project
 Here are some links to a working sample of this scenario.
 This is a simple Node.js application that runs some tests and then pushes the image to Amazon ECR.
 It also contains all of the pipelines configuration files for deploying to Amazon ECS.